 Transportation & Infrastructure

 In Washington state, transportation means jobs.
-We cannot have a big league economy with a little league infrastructure.
-As the top Democrat on the House Transportation and Infrastructure Committee, I am working hard to make investments in our roads, bridges, highways and transit to relieve congestion, improve safety and spur economic growth in local communities.
+You cannot have a big league economy with a little league infrastructure.
+As the top Democrat on the House Transportation & Infrastructure Committee, I am working hard to make investments in our roads, bridges, highways and transit to relieve congestion, improve safety and spur economic growth in local communities.
 Businesses need to be able to trust in reliable access to markets and Washingtonians need to be assured of their safety during daily travel.

 Federal investment in Washington’s infrastructure is critical to sustaining and building on the state’s economic growth and putting folks in the Pacific Northwest to work.
 In 2021, Congress passed and the president signed the Bipartisan Infrastructure Law, a bold, long-term investment in the nation's infrastructure that creates more jobs, drives long-term economic growth, and builds a cleaner, greener, safer and more accessible transportation network.
-I pushed to make sure the bill included Northwest Washington’s transportation priorities, like robust federal funding for ferryboats, transit, bike and pedestrian infrastructure.
+I pushed to make sure the bill included Northwest Washington’s transportation priorities, including robust federal funding for ferries, transit, bike and pedestrian infrastructure.

 Roads, Bridges, Highways and Transit